RoniPa/SaunaApp/README.md

 _ UCropActivity
 </pre>

+### LoginActivity
+Entry view for new users.
+Allow users to log in with Google account.

 ### MainActivity
 This is the "entry" view for the application (logged in users).
 User interface is divided to three fragments shown as tabs.